ordina-jworks/ordina-jworks.github.io/_posts/2017-11-15-JavaDay-Ukraine-2017.md

 Spencer also mentioned that they were also focusing on providing a simple API to write filters.
 Also neat to mention is that route configuration is now possible in YAML.

-In the final part, Spencer demoed an implementation of a Gateway showcasing the different ways of how to use the API to define different `byhost`, `rewrite`, `hystrix` and `limited` routes.
+In the final part, Spencer demonstrated an implementation of a Gateway showcasing the different ways of how to use the API to define different `byhost`, `rewrite`, `hystrix` and `limited` routes.
 He started off by visiting the legendary [Spring Initializr webpage](http://start.spring.io){:target="_blank"} and created a Spring Boot 2 application with the Gateway dependency.
 [httpbin](https://httpbin.org){:target="_blank"} is something that he is a big fan of, as it is really useful for testing whether for example the correct rerouting is happening and the right headers are being added to the requests.